United States v. Khalid Sheikh Mohammed: Transfer of the case to a civilian court

-On 21 January 2010 all charges have been withdrawn in the military commissions against the five suspects in the September 11, 2001, terror attacks being held at Guantanamo Bay.
-The charges were dropped "without prejudice" – a procedural move that allows federal officials to transfer the men to trial in a civilian court and also allows for the possibility, if necessary, of bringing charges again in military commissions.
+On January 21, 2010, all charges have been withdrawn in the military commissions against the five suspects in the September 11, 2001, terror attacks being held at Guantanamo Bay.
+The charges were dropped "without prejudice" – a procedural move that allows federal officials to transfer the individuals to trial in a civilian court and also allows for the possibility, if necessary, of bringing charges again in military commissions.

-In February 2010 White House spokesman Robert Gibbs on CNN said that he expects Mohammed to be found guilty and executed.
+In February 2010, White House spokesman Robert Gibbs on CNN said that he expects Mohammed to be found guilty and executed.
 "Khalid Sheikh Mohammed is going to meet justice and he's going to meet his maker.
 He will be brought to justice and he's likely to be executed for the heinous crimes he committed."
 The White House spokesperson's statement has been criticized as violating the principle of the presumption of innocence and has been characterized as egregious by an attorney of Guantanamo Bay detainees.

-In February 2010 Fox News reported that the legal counsel of Khalid Sheikh Mohammed, and the legal counsel of several other captives, was halted without warning.
-The attorneys had made the trip to Guantanamo in the usual mannera trip that requires advising authorities of the purpose of their trip.
+In February 2010, Fox News reported that the legal counsel of Khalid Sheikh Mohammed, and the legal counsel of several other captives, was halted without warning.
+The attorneys had made the trip to Guantanamo in the usual manner, advising authorities of the purpose of their trip.
 However, upon their arrival in Guantanamo, they were informed they were no longer allowed to see their clients.
-They were told that letters to their clients, telling them that they had travelled to Cuba, to see them, could not be delivered, as they were no longer authorized to write to their clients.
-Camp authorities told them that since the charges against their clients had been dropped, while the Department of Justice figured out where to charge them, they no longer needed legal counsel.
-Camp authorities told them that, henceforward, all access to the captives had to be approved by Jay Johnson, the Department of Defense's General Counsel.
+They were told that letters they had written to their clients could not be delivered, as they were no longer authorized to write to their clients.
+Camp authorities told them that since the charges against their clients had been dropped while the Department of Justice determined where to charge them, they no longer needed legal counsel.
+Camp authorities told them that all future access to the captives had to be approved by Jeh Johnson, the Department of Defense's General Counsel.
 Fox reported that during earlier periods when the charges had been dropped the captives had still been allowed to see their attorneys.
 Fox claimed that questions they asked camp authorities lead to the captives' access to their attorneys being restored.